kemu-studio/bb_code_2/node_publish/README.md

 ## Quick example... more ?
 ...and a lot more.
 More examples of simplicity and smart parsing in [full BB2 documentation](http://doc.ke.mu/doc/bb/the_idea#simpleCode)

-# Implementation
-There are two implementations: for javascript (node.js) and for PHP.
-I didn't publish PHP implementation yet - it's ongoing.

-## KBB on node.js
-### Installation
+# Installation

     npm install bb2

-Also make sure you have CoffeeScript installed globally (it's adviced to have CoffeeScript installed globally).
+Also make sure you have **CoffeeScript installed** globally (it's adviced to have CoffeeScript installed globally).
 If not:

     npm install -g coffee-script

-### Usage
+# Usage

 Quick usage:
 ```